pvpcookie/omdb-frontend/README.md

 # setup

+You will need a API ke key form http://www.omdbapi.com/apikey.aspx

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.